jxd524/jxd524.github.io/_posts/2017-07-07-iSyncServer_README.md

 Use the following shell script to install automatically( the Script only test on Raspberry pi lite) The script will automatically update the operating system and install the software: `git, ffmpeg, pyenv, python 3.5.2, pyenv-virtual of iSyncServerEnv3.5.2, Pillow, Flask`.
 And will add **auto run** when boot

+When the shell is timeout, you can try it again or enter `~/iSyncServer` and run `./run.sh`

 ```shell
 curl "https://raw.githubusercontent.com/jxd524/iSyncServer/master/run.sh" > ~/setup_iSyncServer.sh && bash ~/setup_iSyncServer.sh ; rm ~/setup_iSyncServer.sh
 ```